Hopkinsville, Kentucky: Top employers

-Arts
+Arts and culture

 Hopkinsville is home to The Alhambra, a 650-seat theatre established in 1928.
 It opened as a film cinema but had been a performance venue since 1983, when operations were taken over by the Pennyroyal Arts Council.

 Created in 1977, the Pennyroyal Arts Council encourages, develops, and promotes the arts appreciation through education, support, service, and presentation.
 Programming includes the Live at the Alhambra series, public school performances, the Missoula Children's Theatre, and local art exhibits.

 The Hopkinsville Art Guild provides exhibition and educational opportunities for visual arts.

 From the 1930s to the 1960s, Hopkinsville had two stops on the Chitlin' Circuit tour route, The Skylark and The Chesterfield, which featured Black musical performers like Tina Turner, Count Bassie, Chubby Checker, James Brown, Little Richard, and Cab Calloway.